Louis-Armand de Lom d'Arce de Lahontan, Baron de Lahontan: Author

 Upon return to Amsterdam in 1703, he published his three most famous works: Nouveaux Voyages dans l’Amerique Septentrionale, Memoires de l’Amerique Septentrionale, and Supplement aux Voyages ou Dialogues avec le sauvage Adario.
 Nouveaux Voyages dans l’Amerique Septentrionale provides a thorough and detailed account of de Lahontan's life and stay in New France, while Memoires de l’Amerique Septentrionale describes his observations of geography, institutions, commerce as well as information about native tribes.
 Finally, Supplement aux Voyages ou Dialogues avec le sauvage Adario lambasts institutional Christianity by means of a dialogue between de Lahontan and Kondiaronk, a Huron Chief who is referred to as Adario (The Rat) in the text.
 The author attempts to contrast the injustice of Christianity with the freedom and justice of native people.
-This book was fairly much read, and played a role in the growing demand for higher equality between rich and poor in France.
+This book was widely read, and played a role in the growing demand for more equality between rich and poor in France.

 Legacy

-A number of geographic features in Nevada's Humboldt River basin are named Lahontan in his honor, including the Lahontan Valley and the prehistoric lake it once held, Lake Lahontan.
+A number of geographic features in Nevada's Carson and Humboldt River basins are named Lahontan in his honor, including the Lahontan Valley and the prehistoric lake it once held, Lake Lahontan.
 Additional features in the region are in turn named for the ancient lake, including the Lahontan Reservoir and the Lahontan cutthroat trout, a fish native to Nevada.

 Lahontan's New Voyages to North America is analyzed at length in the 2021 book The Dawn of Everything by David Graeber and David Wengrow.